tndus604/GoodReadmeGenerator/readme2.md

 ## Installation

-In the terminal/GitBash, type “npm init” then type the followings in sequence: “npm install inquirer”, “npm install axios” and “node index.js”
+In the terminal/GitBash, type `npm init` then type the followings in sequence: `npm install inquirer`, `npm install axios` and `node index.js`.

 ## Usage